Frequently Asked Questions

 Is RAVA regulated?

-Are settlement values considered securities?
+Are haircuts and discounts considered securities?

 RAVA publishes data, not securities.
 Protocols and users decide how to use that data.
 Regulatory classification depends on specific use cases and jurisdictions.